 8. Throw a Virtual Party

 While isolation is not currently being enforced in every state, it is still highly encouraged.
 This can be particularly difficult for extroverts who enjoy socializing with friends.
 One creative way to combat this issue is to throw a virtual party.
+Look for ways on how to make your virtual party interesting.
 Come up with a theme, like prom, and send out an invite or start a group on Facebook.
 We recommend using Google Hangouts, which is free and allows up to 10 participants.
 Create a fun playlist and share it with the group prior to the event time.
 Then all that is left to do is dance the night away!

 9. Visit Broadway

 View this post on Instagram

 Have you always dreamed of seeing a show on Broadway?
 Now you can from the comfort of your own home, thanks to Broadway HD.
 An on-demand streaming platform, this New York-based company distributes live and previously recorded theatrical productions.
 This includes some of the most popular shows and musicals, including Cats, Les Miserables, and Oklahoma.
 Broadway HD is currently offering a 7-day free trial with plans for $8.99 a month or $99.99 a year.
 Dim the lights…the show is about to start!